AshlingC/hangman/README.md

+Install from zip
+Extract the file
+cd into the directory it was installed in pip install -r requirements.txt python hangman.py

-A project I created using pygame, this project was made for learning purposes but I am happy with it.
+This project was created for learning purposes but I am happy with it.